 The Board of Directors has an Audit Committee, a Compensation Committee and a Nominating and Governance Committee.
-During the fiscal year ended December 31, 2012, the full Board of Directors met five times, the Audit Committee met eight times, the Compensation Committee met three times and the Nominating and Governance Committee met once.
-During 2012, all directors attended at least 75% of the meetings of the Board of Directors and the committees thereof on which they served.
+During the fiscal year ended December 31, 2014, the full Board of Directors met four times at regularly scheduled meetings and twice at special meetings.
+The Audit Committee met eight times, the Compensation Committee met five times and the Nominating and Governance Committee met twice.
+During 2014, all directors attended at least 75% of the meetings of the Board of Directors and the committees thereof on which they served.
 The Company encourages each member of the Board of Directors to attend each annual meeting of stockholders.
-All directors attended the Company's 2012 annual meeting of stockholders held on May 15, 2012.
+All directors attended the Company's 2014 annual meeting of stockholders held on May 9, 2014.